Blog

 • Breaded/battered products – including chicken kievs, chicken nuggets, fishcakes, fish fingers, scampi and vegetarian/vegan equivalents

-There are some surprising inclusions on this list, too: for example, filled/stuffed fresh pasta like tortellini and ravioli will be subject to HFSS restrictions.
+There are some surprising inclusions on this list, too: for example, filled/stuffed fresh pasta like tortellini and ravioli are subject to HFSS restrictions.

-Which chocolate and confectionary products are affected by HFSS?
+Chocolate and confectionary products also affected by HFSS

-Among the items that will be subject to promotional restriction are: dark, milk and white chocolate (in bar and box format), cooking chocolate, chocolate-covered products like fruit, nuts and pretzels, plus bags and tubes of sweets.
+Among the items subject to promotional restriction are dark, milk and white chocolate (in bar and box format), cooking chocolate, chocolate-covered products like fruit, nuts and pretzels, plus bags and tubes of sweets.
 The legislation also covers jellied fruit sweets, marshmallows, popcorn and chewing gum.

-Many savoury products will be affected by incoming HFSS legislation, including snacks made from grains, pulses, potatoes or other vegetables – like tortilla chips, corn puffs and seaweed-based snacks – pork rind-based products, and fried or seasoned chickpeas.
+Snacks are another heavy-hit category as a result of HFSS legislation.
+Pre-packaged savoury snacks made from grains, pulses, potatoes or other vegetables – like tortilla chips, corn puffs and seaweed-based snacks – must all be given an HFSS score.
+Pork rind-based products and fried or seasoned chickpeas fall under HFSS rules too.

 • Bombay mix